Hectarea/Hectarea-LES/README.md

-# Hectarea Loop Encryption System
+# Hectarea's Pizza Encryption Standard

-Encryption algorithm by Hectarea and Qrab & Nell, based on 16 function blocks that process and de-process individual bytes.
+Pizza Encryption Standard is an encryption algorithm made by Hectarea and [Qrab & Nell](https://qrabnell.netlify.app), based on the steps that you need to make a pizza.

-Each function block is randomly selected based on the (iv+(password[(nonce+index)%len(password)]))%(2**3), to guarentee a criptographically safe random output.
+The password is the Sauce, the Initial Value are the ingredients like cheese, pepperoni, peppers and onion, and the Plain Text is the Pizza Dough

+#The steps are simple

+* The Initial Value and the Password obfuscate each byte of the plain text

 It accepts a byte array as input and another byte array with the same length as output.